 The natural bristles in corn brooms are what makes them an all-in-one solution for the sweeping tasks around the house.
 When you combine a corn broom with a dustpan, there is nothing that can stop you.
 Thanks to their bristles, corn brooms do a great job when cleaning areas which are known to hold dirt, such as concrete or brick surfaces.
 Also, they are flexible enough to clean corners and tight spaces.

-Tip: When your broom starts aging, trim the bristles an inch to restore their initial state.
+Tip: When your broom starts ageing, trim the bristles an inch to restore their initial state.

 Push brooms are made from synthetic bristles grouped into a wide flat base.

 Their primary use is for sweeping large areas, like garages and backyards.
 Their relatively rough bristles are great for cleaning uneven surfaces.
 Always go for brooms with tacked-in bristles instead of bristles which are glued together.
 Also, a metal connection between the head and handle is a good thing as plastic wears out quickly.